RohanBansal01/GitPractice/README.md

 2. Navigate into any folder and follow the examples or README files inside.

 ---
+Got it!
+You want to **tie the “How to Use This Repository” section to the GitPractice roadmap** in a way that makes the README more actionable and flows naturally.
+Here's a polished way to rewrite it:

+---

 ## 🏃 How to Use This Repository

+This repository is structured to help you **learn Git step by step**.
+Here’s how to get the most out of it:

-* Each folder focuses on a **single Git concept**
+1. Each folder focuses on a **single Git concept** (e.g., `branching/`, `rebasing/`, `disaster-recovery/`).
-* Follow the instructions or examples inside each directory
+2. Start by following the **GitPractice roadmap** (`GitPractice-roadmap.md`) to know **what to practice at each level**.
-* Run Git commands locally to practice
+3. Run Git commands locally to experiment with the examples and exercises.
-* Modify files, commit changes, and experiment freely
-* Break things on purpose — then recover them 💪
+4. Modify files, commit changes, and **break things on purpose — then recover them** 💪.
+Mistakes are part of learning.

-This repo is designed for **learning by doing**.
+> **Tip:** Don’t just memorize commands — understand **what Git is doing behind the scenes**.
+This mindset is what separates beginners from confident Git users.

 ---